|

 The church: Their many ministries are well described on their website.
 Special mention goes to their several children’s ministries, where (quoting from the website) they "make it a priority to teach our children about God's love and grace."
 They have an informal service each Saturday evening and two services on Sunday mornings, traditional and contemporary.

-The neighborhood: The church is on Maryland Avenue at 15th Avenue, a quiet, respectable middle class neighborhood.
+The church is on Maryland Avenue at 15th Avenue, a quiet, respectable

 The cast: The Rt Revd Stephen S. Talmage, Bishop of the Grand Canyon Synod, preached.
 The Revd Harold Stromer, transitional pastor, conducted the service.
 Godparents of the baptismal candidate were Gary St. Pierre and a young lady with the beautiful name of Constanza Santosusso, who is the candidate’s first cousin and Miss Amanda’s great-niece.